MobileID-Strong-Authentication/mobileid-client-java/docs/use-the-client-via-cli.md

     -sign                                               - Request a digital signature to the target MSISDN.
 Arguments such as -lang, -dtbs can customize what is displayed to the user and what is the signed content.
                                                           Cannot be used together with -profile-query

+    -get-mid-sn                                         - Request to receive Mobile ID serial number for specified MSISDN from digital signature
+                                                          Cannot be used together with -profile-query or -sign

     -sync                                               - For sign operation.
 Run the signature in synchronous mode (default is async)

     -async                                              - For sign operation.
 Run the signature in asynchronous (polling) mode (this is the default)

     -receipt                                            - For sign operation.
 Send a receipt after the signature is acquired successfully

+    -geofencing                                         - For sign operation.
+Request additional geofencing data

     -validate                                           - For sign operation.
 Validate the signature once it is successfully acquired